mfro725/MF_FYP_ASC_Prokaryotes/README.md

 # MF_FYP_ASC_Prokaryotes

-Scripts and files for the associated FYP carrying out comprehensive analysis of stop codon usage in 728 bacterial and archaic genomes:  "Analysis suggests the error-proofing role of additional stop codons in bacteria and archaea is minimal, but it can depend on the analysis"
+Scripts and files for the associated FYP carrying out comprehensive analysis of stop codon usage in 728 bacterial and archaic genomes: "Comprehensive analysis of additional stop codon usage in bacteria and archaea: an error-proofing role is minimal, but it can depend on the analysis"

 This repository contains the source code for running the analysis described in the project.